 How I Changed My Sleep Schedule

-Tips for Sustaining Your New Sleep Schedule
+Tips for Sustaining a Morning-Orientated Schedule

 1. Keep to an Established Bedtime Routine

-Whenever possible, take a warm bath or shower a couple of hours before turning in, and spend the rest of the evening relaxing in your nightwear. ✔ Because I shower in the morning, I prefer to have a quick wash in the evening.
+Whenever possible, take a warm bath or shower a couple of hours before turning in, and spend the rest of the evening relaxing in your nightwear.

 2. Make Sure Your Sleep Area Is Comfortable